-At Adobe Summit 2021, a new service for Adobe Commerce called Live Search was introduced.
+At Adobe Summit 2021, a new service, Adobe Commerce Live Search was introduced.
 Adobe’s official search solution is aimed at bringing the search to a new level by utilizing AI and other modern technologies.
 If you are a lucky owner of an Adobe Commerce license, you may use this service free of charge by installing the corresponding module from the marketplace Magento Live Search.
 The most interesting fact about this new module is that it represents the new service-based approach that Adobe, most likely, will use as the main idea for the future versions of the platform.
 But let’s get back to this fact later after reviewing the features.

-If you have configured everything correctly, you should see the new Live Search item on the Marketing tab of your admin panel.
+If you have configured everything correctly, you should see the new Adobe Live Search item on the Marketing tab of your admin panel.

 Facets are attributes that will be visible in your filters (layered navigation) on a product listing page.
 You may add some dropdown attributes in a standard way from Admin -> Attributes -> Product, and you will see the newly added attributes in the Faceting section of the Live Search configuration.
 Once again, you may need some time to have the newly added attributes populated in the search configuration.
 For now, the configuration itself for facets is pretty simple.
 You may configure sort order, sort type, or pin some attributes to have them always on the top of the filter panel.